threefoldtech/info_grid/src/faq/faq.md

 ### What is the easiest way to farm Threefold tokens (TFT)?

-Buy a [Titan](https://marketplace.3node.global/index.php?dispatch=categories.view&category_id=167).
+Buy a [certified 3node](https://marketplace.3node.global/index.php).
 This is more or less *plug n play*!
-You can also build a DIY 3node.
+You can also build a [DIY 3node](#what-are-the-general-requirements-for-a-diy-3node-server).
 It's fun and there are many resources to help you along the way.

 ***